Prophet Inequalities with Delayed and Uncertain Acceptance: Missing Proofs

 Noting for $\lambda\in \mathbb R$, $\lambda^+ = \max(0, \lambda)$, we have

 With this in mind, it follows,

-\SPS{Shorten?} \EM{I think it would affect comprehension.
-But could be debated.
-And long proof give credit to the result.} where the first equality is the definition of $\dm$, the second equality corresponds to the equivalence of $M$ previously proved, the third equality comes from the law of total expectation, the fourth equality holds as for each value of $A_i \in \{0,1\}$, the two lines become equivalent, the fifth equality corresponds to the induction hypothesis, and the last equality comes from the definition of $\classdp(Z_i,...,Z_n)$.
+where the first equality is the definition of $\dm$, the second equality corresponds to the equivalence of $M$ previously proved, the third equality comes from the law of total expectation, the fourth equality holds as for each value of $A_i \in \{0,1\}$, the two lines become equivalent, the fifth equality corresponds to the induction hypothesis, and the last equality comes from the definition of $\classdp(Z_i,...,Z_n)$.

 \end{proof}